Oatmeal Bars—A Nature Valley copycat! Soft-baked, thick, and chewy with peanut butter flavor and peanut butter chips.

 • 1/2 teaspoon salt

-• 1 cup old fashioned oats
+• 1 cup old-fashioned oats

-• 1/2 cup oat flour (See Note 2)
+• 1/2 cup oat flour see note 2

 • 1 cup peanut butter chips

-• Optional: 1/4 cup creamy peanut butter
+• 1/4 cup creamy peanut butter optional

 Instructions

-• BARS: Combine all the ingredients except the peanut butter chips in a large bowl.
+• Combine all the ingredients except the peanut butter chips in a large bowl.
 Beat with a hand mixer until smooth.
 Add in the peanut butter chips and fold with a spatula to combine.

-• BAKE: Transfer batter to the prepared pan and smooth into an even layer.
-Bake for 18-22 minutes or until lightly browned around the edges.
-They may look a bit underdone or gooey in the center, but as long as they don't jiggle at all, they are done.
+• Transfer batter to the prepared pan and smooth into an even layer.
+Bake for 18–22 minutes or until lightly browned around the edges.
+They may look a bit underdone or gooey in the center, but as long as they don’t jiggle at all, they are done.
 These bars continue to set up and firm as they cool.

 Video